 - credit Unknown

-In Apache FOP before 2.2, files lying on the filesystem of the server which uses FOP can be revealed to arbitrary users who send maliciously formed SVG files.
+Affected versions of this package are vulnerable to XML External Entity (XXE) Injection.
+Files lying on the filesystem of the server which uses batik can be revealed to arbitrary users who send maliciously formed SVG files.
 The file types that can be shown depend on the user context in which the exploitable application is running.
 If the user is root a full compromise of the server - including confidential or sensitive files - would be possible.
 XXE can also be used to attack the availability of the server via denial of service as the references within a xml document can trivially trigger an amplification attack.

 XXE Injection is a type of attack against an application that parses XML input.
 XML is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
 By default, many XML processors allow specification of an external entity, a URI that is dereferenced and evaluated during XML processing.
 When an XML document is being parsed, the parser can make a request and include the content at the specified URI inside of the XML document.